antndlcrx/Intro-to-LLMs-DPIR/README.md

 ➡️ *Why it matters:* Social scientists must understand and **audit model behavior**, especially when applying LMs to people-centered domains.

 ---
+### 🧩 Prompt Engineering
+We learned how to guide model behavior with well-crafted prompts — especially for tasks like classification, sentiment and stance prediction.

+### 🧪 Fine-Tuning
+We explored how to further **train** a model on your own dataset to better match your domain or goals.

+### 📊 Social Science Applications
+We saw how models can be used to:
+- Simulate or emulate human responses
+- Analyze public opinion

 ## 🔥 Today’s Focus: Prompting, Classification, and Alignment

 ---

-### 🧩 Prompt Engineering
-Learn how to guide model behavior with well-crafted prompts — especially for tasks like classification, sentiment and stance prediction, and using LMs as proxies for studying human behaviour.

-### 🧪 Fine-Tuning
-We’ll explore how to further **train** a model on your own dataset to better match your domain or goals.

 ### 🧠 Preference Tuning (Instruction Tuning + RLHF)
 Learn how models are aligned with human values and goals.